-Check out three styles to inspire your shed design below:
+Check out three styles to inspire your shed design below!

 1. Brighton Beach Box Style

-This Iconic style looks just as amazing on the beachfront as in your backyard as shown below.
+This Iconic style looks just as amazing on the beachfront as in your backyard, as shown below.

-Add a pop of colour to your Childcare centre or backyard play area as shown here – perfect to store your equipment and kids toys!
-Displayed: Aarons Noosa Sheds.
+Add a pop of colour to your Childcare centre or backyard play area as shown here – perfect for storing your equipment and kids’ toys!

 Give your older kids a space to be themselves and work on their hobbies or inspire their artistic flair!

 Rainbow Paddle Pop

-This Rainbow inspired option brightens up your tropical oasis, giving a useful place store your backyard tools.
+This rainbow-inspired option brightens up your tropical oasis, providing a useful place to store your backyard tools.

 2. Coastal Chill

 This design reeks of Hamptons chic – Dulux Dewpoint panels and a Pearl White glass sliding door and window make this space breezy and light.

 Give yourself a shaded hideaway while you supervise the kids.
-This combination brings out both the turquoise hue of the pool and the bold blue sky to make this pool a statement in it’s own right.
-Displayed: Aarons Surfers Shed with subfloor and double doors.
+This combination brings out both the turquoise hue of the pool and the bold blue sky to make this pool a statement in its own right.

 Displayed: 2 x Aarons Bondi Sheds with subfloor, painted in Taubmans Aqua Bay and Lexicon.

 Creating the perfect backdrop for summer drinks on the deck, this shed’s subtle colourway brings a practical element to this beautifully considered area.

 3. Classic and Modern

 Displayed: Aarons Surfers Shed with subfloor, double doors, shed window and a ramp.
 Painted in Dulux Hog Bristle and Night Sky.

 Side Passage Storeroom

 Displayed: Aarons Portsea Shed with subfloor, painted in Tranquil Retreat with stained cedar trims.

 At Home in the Trees

-Timber sheds sit comfortably among their cousins (even on unlevel ground), while also bringing the colours of the house out to the rear of the garden.
+Timber sheds sit comfortably among their cousins (even on unlevel ground) while also bringing the colours of the house out to the rear of the garden.